google-deepmind/mujoco/doc/unity.rst

 The plug-in directory (available at https://github.com/deepmind/mujoco/tree/main/unity) includes a ``package.json`` file.
 Unity's package manager recognizes this file and will import the plug-in's C# codebase to your project.
-In addition, Unity also needs the native MuJoCo library, which can be found in the specific platfomr archive at https://github.com/deepmind/mujoco/release.
+In addition, Unity also needs the native MuJoCo library, which can be found in the specific platform archive at https://github.com/deepmind/mujoco/release.

 On Unity version 2020.2 and later, the Package Manager will look for the native library file and copy it to the package